Votre recherche

 -

 With the increase in international mobility, healthcare systems should no longer be ignoring language barriers.
 In addition to the benefit of reducing long‐term costs, immigrant‐friendly organizations should be concerned with mitigating the way language barriers increase individuals’ social vulnerabilities and inequities in health care and health status.
-This paper reports the findings of a qualitative, exploratory study of the health literacy of ...
+This paper reports the findings of a qualitative, exploratory study of the ...

 Explorer